backdrop-contrib/simplenews_content_selection/README.md

 Configuration
 --------------------------------------------------------------------------------
-You can configure the module at admin/config/services/simplenews/settings/scs you can change the default view mode (which is the one provided vy SCS) used when generating the output of nodes selected on newsletter creation.
+You can configure the module at admin/config/services/simplenews/settings/simplenews_content_selection you can change the default view mode (which is the one provided by Simplenews Content Selection) used when generating the output of nodes selected on newsletter creation.

-When multiple content types are flagged as newsletter content types, you can select which content type to generate when using SCS.
+When multiple content types are flagged as newsletter content types, you can select which content type to generate when using Simplenews Content Selection.
 This is hidden by default as the "Newsletter" content type is the only one by default.